 Rakes are another technique used very frequently in blues guitar, and the most notable guitarist to use rakes is arguably Stevie Ray Vaughan as it helps him get that aggressive tone.
 Check out “Pride And Joy” to hear him use it throughout the song.

-Vibrato is a sweet ornamentation technique that mimics the vibrato found in singers.
+Vibrato is an ornamentation technique that mimics the vibrato found in singers.
 The technique behind a vibrato is similar to the bend technique, just that you don’t bend the string as far when doing a vibrato.
 Arguably the guitarist with the most iconic vibrato is B.B.
 King, and examples of his iconic vibrato can literally be heard in every one of his recordings.

 Seeing as B.B.
 King is a huge influence on John Mayer, Mayer also tends to use a lot of vibrato in his playing.
 Like the bends, rakes, and grace notes, vibratos are another technique that is used for almost every guitar solo from Mayer.
 Vibratos are also often paired with a bend technique, and this can be heard in the intro line of “Gravity.”
 Going back to that live video of “Ain’t No Sunshine,” the very first note of the solo has a long, sustained vibrato.